 Cambridge students plan to return to schools in Wales as part of new initiatives to build on the success of the Seren Network, which supports Wales’ brightest students to achieve their academic potential and gain access to leading universities.

-Rare books illustrated by renowned Cuban artist Wifredo Lam will be on display in the Wren Library, 21 May-12 June 2018.
+Rare books illustrated by renowned Cuban artist Wifredo Lam are on display in the Wren Library until 14 June 2018.